 Portraits of users are the first step to "turn on" empathy in your team.
 It is worth remembering that the process of empathy and analysis is mutually exclusive mental operations.
 And since most of the teamwork is connected with analysis, it can be difficult to switch to empathy mode.
 But when there’s a portrait at hand with all “real” attributes like photography, name, hobbies, fears, goals, etc., then it is much easier to manifest humanity.
 UX design persona plays an important role for the next two tools: UX empathy map and UX journey map.

 UX empathy map is an alternative to a design persona, or work together with it.
 It's better to work on the map with a team, but surely you can create such a map alone.

 For making up a map, you can use paper and a pen, as well as a board and stickers.
 In the center of the map place a photo and a name of your persona.
 Next, you need to divide the area into 4 sectors:

 Fill the areas according to your design persona:

 Speaks.
 Put in this block the real user’s quotes from interviews or studies.
 If there’s no opportunity to make an interview, then, for example, you can see reviews of competitors' applications, find forums, blogs or even articles with the information you need.

 Thinks.
 Here we write down the thoughts that the user has while using our product or service.
 What are they thinking about?
 What is important to them now?
 The information can be similar to the "Speaks" area, but it may be different, because people don’t always say what they really think.

 Does.
 What actions does the user perform while using the product?
 How does he perform it?
-For example, while a long loading with bad internet connection, user presses the progress bar.
+For example, while a long loading with a bad internet connection, the user presses the progress bar.
 Or scrolling to go back to the beginning of the newsfeed, rather than clicking on the "home" button.